 What has Amazon got to offer?

-Amazon Basics and Amazon Essentials are Amazon-branded private label products that live inside the 250.000.000.000 direct marketing Amazon ecosystem and can surf on the trust and credibility of the Amazon brand.
+Basics and Essentials are Amazon-branded private label products that live inside the 250.000.000.000 direct marketing ecosystem and can surf on the trust and credibility of it’s brand.

 Credit cards and IoT.
 Amazon is rapidly moving into other activities.
 The Prime members can get a credit card with a 5% back on purchases.